We often field questions from people asking how to divorce in Oregon.

 File The Forms With The Court

-In order to file for divorce in Oregon, you must meet the state’s residency requirement.
-It varies state to state, but Oregon requires you to live within its borders for a minimum of six months.
+You must meet the state’s residency requirement to file for divorce in Oregon.
+It varies from state to state, but here you must live within its borders for a minimum of six months.

-If you married in the state and one spouse still lives there, you can also file for divorce in Oregon.
+You can also file here if you moved away but your spouse lives in Oregon.
 However, the petitioning spouse must submit a certificate of residency confirming one of you still lives there.

 When it comes to which county to submit to, you have two choices.

 There’s no need to file in the county where you initially married.
-There is, however, a fee attached to file for divorce in Oregon.
+There is, of course, also a fee to file your divorce papers.

 Serve Your Spouse